Reference · Updated July 30, 2026

 Prohibited

-No medical or adult-use program.
-A narrow §39-17-402 carve-out lets epilepsy patients possess CBD oil under 0.9% THC obtained out of state, with no in-state supply.
-Hemp under 0.3% total THC is separately lawful, ABC-regulated as of 2026.
+No medical or adult-use program. §39-17-402 lets epilepsy patients possess CBD oil under 0.9% THC obtained out of state; no in-state supply.
+Hemp under 0.3% THC is lawful, regulated by the state Alcoholic Beverage Commission since 2026.

 Possession